 Author Interview with Steve King

 Below author Steve King answers my 10 questions about his books, writing methods, and career.
-Be sure to check out his books on Amazon.
+Be sure to check out his book, The Shrinking Sea.

 "The Shrinking Sea" Synopsis from Amazon